 Need a last-minute quick and easy Halloween treats to make for the kids?
 Here it is, Halloween Bat Oreo Pops, which needs only a few items to assemble.
-You can omit the vampire teeth for an even faster job when you are in the hurry 😉
+You can omit the vampire teeth for an even faster job when you are in a hurry 😉

 My kids love Oreo cookies, they could slurp up a storm whenever they found out that I have stocked up after the grocery shopping.
 If I didn’t hide some away from them, there wouldn’t be any Bat Oreo Pops craft recipe to share with you here 🙂